A Sicily or Sardinia Tour?

 The highest cultural points reached in Sicilian history came in the XII century with an era of political and economic prosperity led by the Normans.
 This rule left, among several churches, the Cathedral of Monreale, completely decorated with golden mosaics representing scenes of the Old and New Testament, a masterpiece of Byzantine art, and one of Italy’s most breathtaking religious sites.

-Sardinia strikes for the wild and remote central mountain range, an area where our small group tour spends two nights.
-That is a unique opportunity to visit a part of the island hard to get to and to interact with local hosts like the shepherd who cooks a rustic fire-roasted lunch exclusively for our guests.
+Sardinia boasts a wild and remote central mountain range, an area where our small group tour spends two nights.
+This is a unique opportunity to visit a part of the island that is hard to reach and to interact with local hosts, such as the shepherd who cooks a rustic, fire-roasted lunch exclusively for our guests.

-Even the town of Orgosolo, in the heart of the Barbargia region, is surprising.
-Walking down the streets, our guide shows a unique collection of murals focused on the 1960s struggle of local inhabitants to stop the construction of a military basis, and expressing civic rebellion against the centralized government.
+Even the town of Orgosolo, in the heart of the Barbagia region, is surprising.
+Walking down the streets, our guide shows a unique collection of murals that focus on the 1960s struggle of local inhabitants to stop the construction of a military base, expressing civic rebellion against the centralized government.

 The Baroque artistic style shaped many Sicilian towns, particularly Noto and the island’s southeastern corner.
-The reconstruction that followed the 1693 catastrophic earthquake benefitted from the Baroque round lines and extravaganza typical of the Sicilian Baroque.
-Much more theatrical than the one in Rome of Turin, this style gave Sicily a distinctive character, hardly found in Sardinia.
+The reconstruction that followed the 1693 catastrophic earthquake benefited from the Baroque round lines and extravaganza typical of the Sicilian Baroque.
+Much more theatrical than the one in Rome or Turin, this style gave Sicily a distinctive character, hardly found in Sardinia.

 Su-nuraxi Nuragic Sardinia tour